iturdikulov/notes/papis/2020-wengrow-jay-data-structures-and-algorithms/notes.md

 but I WILL UNDERSTAND it ☕.

 # Preface /14
 ## Who Is This Book For? /15
 ## What’s New in the Second Edition /15
 ## What’s in This Book? /16
 ## How to Read This Book /17
 ## Code Examples /19
 ## Online Resources /19
 ## Acknowledgments /20
 ## Connecting /21

+Quite interesting overview of book.
+Contains main chapters, short information about them and what you will learn.

+This book is for me, self-taught programmer, who want to make his work better.

 - write better software (reduce entropy)
 - this book help to understand how to write better software and not use a lot of